Options 9 Business Conduct

 (e) Transactions that come within paragraph (c) of this Rule shall be reviewed according to the following procedures:

 (1) A Member must provide promptly, in writing, all information reasonably requested by the Exchange.
-Any information disclosed by Members pursuant to the requirements of this Rule shall be kept confidential by the Exchange until such information is otherwise publicly disclosed and shall be used only for purposes of reviewing the proposal.
+Any information disclosed by Members pursuant to the requirements of this Rule shall be kept confidential

 (2) If the Exchange determines, prior to the expiration of the thirty (30) day period, that a proposed SBT may be approved without conditions, the Exchange shall promptly so advise the Member.

-(3) All decisions to disapprove or condition a proposed SBT or to impose extraordinary requirements shall be in writing, shall include a statement setting forth the grounds for the decision, and the Member shall be promptly notified of any such decisions by the Exchange.
+(3) All decisions to disapprove or condition a proposed SBT or to impose extraordinary requirements shall be in writing, shall include a statement setting forth the grounds for the decision, and the

 [Adopted June 6, 2019 (SR-ISE-2019-17).]

-(a) Except with the prior permission of the President or his designee, to be confirmed in writing, no Member shall make, for any account in which it has an interest or for the account of any customer, an opening transaction on any exchange if the Member has reason to believe that as a result of such transaction the Member or its customer would, acting alone or in concert with others, directly or indirectly:
+(a) Except with the prior permission of the President or his designee, to be confirmed in writing, no Member shall make, for any account in which it has an interest or for the account of any customer, an opening transaction on any exchange if the Member

-(1) control (as defined in paragraph (f) below) an aggregate position in an options contract traded on the Exchange in excess of 25,000 or 50,000 or 75,000 or 200,000 or 250,000 options contracts (whether long or short) of the put type and the call type on the same side of the market respecting the same underlying security, combining for purposes of this position limit long positions in put options with short positions in call options, and short positions in put options with long positions in call options, or such other number of options contracts as may be fixed from time to time by the Exchange as the position limit for one or more classes or series of options; or
+long or short) of the put type and the call type on the same side of the market respecting the same underlying security, combining for purposes of this position limit long positions in put options with short positions in call options, and short positions in

-(2) exceed the applicable position limit fixed from time to time by another exchange for an options contract not traded on the Exchange, when the Member is not a member of the other exchange on which the transaction was effected.
+(2) exceed the applicable position limit fixed from time to time by another exchange for an options contract not traded on the Exchange, when the Member is not a member of the other exchange on which

-(b) Should a Member have reason to believe that a position in any account in which it has an interest or for the account of any customer is in excess of the applicable limit, such Member shall promptly take the action necessary to bring the position into compliance.
+(b) Should a Member have reason to believe that a position in any account in which it has an interest or for the account of any customer is in excess of the applicable limit, such Member shall promptly take the action necessary to bring the position into

 (c) Reasonable notice shall be given of each new position limit fixed by the Exchange.